aiven/terraform-provider-aiven/docs/resources/redis.md

 Optional:

-- `prometheus` (String) Allow clients to connect to prometheus with a DNS name that always resolves to the service's private IP addresses.
+- `prometheus` (Boolean) Allow clients to connect to prometheus with a DNS name that always resolves to the service's private IP addresses.
 Only available in certain network locations
-- `redis` (String) Allow clients to connect to redis with a DNS name that always resolves to the service's private IP addresses.
+- `redis` (Boolean) Allow clients to connect to redis with a DNS name that always resolves to the service's private IP addresses.
 Only available in certain network locations

 <a id="nestedblock--redis_user_config--privatelink_access"></a>